JuliaStats/Distributions.jl/doc/source/starting.rst

      0.0
      1.64485

-The normal distribution is parameterized by a mean (location) and standard deviation (scale).
-To draw random samples from a normal distribution with mean 1 and standard deviation 2:
+The normal distribution is parameterized by its mean and standard deviation.
+To draw random samples from a normal distribution with mean 1 and standard deviation 2, you write:

 .. code-block:: julia